Bellingham Housing FAQs

 • Permitting processes and timeline – time equals money, and faster processing of permits can help save money

-• Housing levies – voter-approved taxes that support the construction of homes affordable for low-income and vulnerable populations
+• Housing investments – voter-approved levies or other state-authorized funding mechanisms that support the construction of homes affordable for low-income and vulnerable populations

 Federal and State law limits the options available to any city.
 Some of the strategies that are not within a municipality’s legal options include: